 Thyme

-In particular, the Thymus gland works a bit like a "master" for white blood cells, which contribute a lot to the immune system.
-White blood cells come to life from the bone marrow, but it is through the thymus that white blood cells enter their final form, becoming T lymphocytes capable of keeping cancer and other infections at bay.
+In particular, the Thymus gland functions a bit like a "master" for white blood cells, which contribute greatly to the immune system.
+White blood cells come to life from the bone marrow, but it is through the Thymus that white blood cells enter their final form, becoming T lymphocytes capable of keeping cancer and other infections at bay.

-Thyme begins to degrade with age, as growth hormone levels drop.
+Thyme begins to degrade with age, together with the collapse of growth hormone levels.
 Previous animal research suggests that the administration of growth hormones protects and restores all or part of the activity of the thymus.

-For this Dr Gregory Fahy, collaborator of Dr Horvath, immunologist and co-founder of Intervene Immune, recruited 9 Caucasian males between the ages of 51 and 65.
-He did it to take the hormone Dehydroepiandrosterone, for friends DHEA.
+For this reason, Dr Gregory Fahy, collaborator of Dr Horvath, immunologist and co-founder of Intervene Immune, recruited 9 Caucasian males aged between 51 and 65.
+He did it so that they could take the hormone Dehydroepiandrosterone, for his friends DHEA.

-Dr Fahy has already experimented on himself the activities of DHEA to rejuvenate his Thyme in the 90s.
-He was confronted with side effects such as the high risk of diabetes.
-For this he proceeded "correcting" the treatment with two antidiabetic drugs and periodically checking the health of his him Timo.
+Dr Fahy has already tested the activities of DHEA on himself to rejuvenate his Thymus in the 90s.
+He was faced with side effects such as the strong risk of diabetes.
+For this reason he proceeded by "correcting" the treatment with two anti-diabetic drugs and periodically checking the state of health of his Timo.

-I was expecting a slowing of the epigenetic clock, not a reversal.
+I expected a slowing of the epigenetic clock, not a reversal.

 Dr Steve Horvath, in an interview in 2014 on Nature

-At the end of the test, 7 of the 9 participants saw the total disappearance of fats around the gland, replaced by healthy tissues.
-Analysis of the epigenetic clock yielded even more astonishing results: all patients had far fewer markers than they had at the beginning.
+At the end of the test, 7 of the 9 participants saw the total disappearance of fats around the gland, replaced by healthy tissue.
+The epigenetic clock analysis gave even more astonishing results: all patients had far fewer markers than they had at the beginning.

 Biologically speaking, they were 2 and a half years younger.